 Chapter 28—Alternative Minimum Tax

 Exemption phase-out.
-The exemption amounts for 2017 start to phase out when alternative minimum taxable income (AMTI) exceeds $120,700 for singles and heads of households, $160,900 for married filing jointly and surviving spouses, and $80,450 for married filing separately.
+The exemption amounts for 2018 start to phase out when alternative minimum taxable income (AMTI) exceeds $1 million for married filing jointly and surviving spouses and $500,000 for other filers.

 Chapter 29—Other Taxes

 Social Security and Medicare taxes.
 The 2018 wage base limit for the Social Security tax portion of FICA and self-employment tax is $128,400 (up from $127,200 in 2017).